MhammdAli/AuthProviders/readme.md

-# Here in this code we apply oop typescript by using 2 popular design patterns
+# Here in this codeBase we apply oop typescript by using 2 popular design patterns
     > strategy desin pattern
     > factory design pattern

-# next chapter we will apply chain of responsibilities design pattern by using middlewares like express